aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

 A Transmitter may initiate communication with the receiver in order to:

  -  Send SETs to the Receiver
- -  Recive acknowledgement of the SETs in response
+ -  Receive acknowledgement of the SETs in response

 The body of this request is of the content type "application/json".
 It MAY contain the following fields: